nickyhajal/world-domination-summit/_content/attendee-stories.md

 Hosted by WDS Magician, Michelle Jones.

 Featuring one-minute stories from the Hurricane Round by [Jennifer Idol](/~uwDesigner), [Jonathan Ronzio](/~ronzio), [Harmony Eichsteadt](/~harmony), [Ryan Haack](/~LivingOneHanded), and [Alicia Ostarello](/~aliciao).

+Itching for more?
+Check out the [2013 Attendee Stories](/2013-attendee-stories).